 Where can I find cover images?
 Back to top

 Question: Just been on the site, and i saw that on request you may give some hi-res mag covers.
 Would you be able to email me the first ever cover of Heat (the one with Johnny Vaughan), Star, Now and Closer?
 It'd be a big help to me if you could cos i'm doing a presentation on them for a postgrad course i do.
 Cheers, Chris.

 Answer: Magforum has hundreds of images, including these four.
 It is particularly good on launches in the UK in the past decade.
 Most of the images online are 110-pixel wide JPEGs to keep download times short, but I often have a high-res version.
 You can email to request a copy.
 On Google, search on "the magazine name +magforum" using the Images option to see if I have a specific image.
 To see all the images, use "magforum.com +jpg".
 This file pulls up about 150 images (unless you have broadband this may take a couple of minutes).
 If what you want is not there, it's worthwhile asking because there's a stack of stuff I never get round to doing!

 To find an image, try the following:

 - Some magazines have image archives.
-The Esquire cover gallery has all issues since 1933.
-These can be searched by date or subject
+These can be searched for online

 - Then there is a raft of other places to try: